 Can I remove the squirrels myself?

 You can try, but it’s not recommended.
 You may think you’re saving money by going the DIY route, but you’re actually putting yourself and your home at further risk.
 The tactics you try may not be effective in the long run and you could potentially be hurt.
 Last year, the revenues of pest control services in the U.S. were projected to reach $12.29 billion, and these experts know how to handle rodent issues correctly.
-Whether you need dead squirrel removal or not, it’s better to get some assistance from professionals.
+Whether you need live or dead squirrel removal or not, it’s better to get some assistance from professionals.

+If you find that squirrels have already moved in, you should contact animal control specialists immediately.
+You could be at risk for hundreds or thousands of dollars of damage to your home.
+If you allow squirrels to take up residence in your attic you could wake up to new residents in your living space.
+Squirrels won’t confine themselves to just your attic.
 If you think you might be dealing with a squirrel infestation, take care of the problem sooner rather than later.
 Get in touch with your local pest removal professionals to have them inspect your property and make their recommendations.